pymc-devs/pymc-examples/myst_nbs/case_studies/log-gaussian-cox-process.myst.md

 * What would randomly sampled patterns with the same statistical properties look like?
 * Is there a statistical correlation between the *frequency* and *magnitude* of point events?

-In this notebook, we'll use a grid-based approximation to the full LGCP with PyMC3 to fit a model and analyze its posterior summaries.
+In this notebook, we'll use a grid-based approximation to the full LGCP with PyMC to fit a model and analyze its posterior summaries.
 We will also explore the usage of a marked Poisson process, an extension of this model to account for the distribution of *marks* associated with each data point.

 +++